-Disclose the name and street address of the donor and, if the donor is an individual, their occupation and the name of their employer.
+Disclose the name and street address of the donor and, if the donor is an individual, his or her occupation and the name of his or her employer.
 If the individual is self-employed, disclose the name of the business.
 Also disclose the date and amount of the contribution and if the contribution is a loan, the interest rate.
-For contributions of \$100 or more from a limited liability company (LLC) that has qualified as an independent expenditure committee or major donor, include the name of the LLC and the full legal name of the LLC's responsible officer as defined in Regulation 18402.2.
-If the contributor is an LLC that has qualified as a recipient committee, include the name of the committee and its principal officer as defined in Section 82047.6.
-For an LLC that has not qualified as a committee, include the name of the LLC and the full legal name of the individual primarily responsible for approving the contribution.
-If more than one individual shares in the primary responsibility of approving a contribution, at least one such individual must be identified.
-Once you have disclosed a contribution on the Form 496, it is not necessary to report that contribution on any additional Form 496 filings; however, it must be reported on the committee's next regular campaign statement (e.g., Form 460).
+Once you have disclosed a contribution on the Form 496, it is not necessary to report that contribution on any additional Form 496 fillings; however, it must be reported on the committee's next regular campaign statement (e.g., Form 460).